roshneex/sorting-visualizer/README.md

 # sorting-visualizer
-because data structures and algorithms have always been boring
+because data structures and algorithm have always been boring